AkaNebur/manfred-job-fetcher/readme.md

    `https://www.getmanfred.com/_next/data/BUILD_ID_HASH/es/job-offers/{job-id}/{job-name}.json`
    **Purpose:** Fetches detailed information about a specific job offer.
    **Placeholders:**
-   - `BUILD_ID_HASH`: This is a dynamic hash from the website's build (e.g., `BIDHCAYe6i8X-XyfefcMo`).
-This **can change without notice**, potentially breaking detail fetching.
+   - `BUILD_ID_HASH`: This is a dynamic hash from the website's build.
+The application automatically detects and updates this hash when it changes.
    - `{job-id}`: The unique ID of the job offer (from the Offers List).
    - `{job-name}`: The URL-friendly slug or name of the job offer.

-> ⚠️ **Note:** Due to the potentially dynamic nature of the `BUILD_ID_HASH`, relying heavily on this endpoint might require periodic maintenance.
-You may need to inspect the website's network traffic to find the current build hash.

 ---